dagraham/etm-dgraham/README.md

                 Mon Mar 26 2018 2:00PM
             All times: America/New_York

-- *Simple repetition* is supported using a combination of `@s` and `@+` entries.
+- **New**: *Simple repetition* is supported using a combination of `@s` and `@+` entries.
 E.g.,

       * my event @s 2018-02-15 3p @+ 2018-03-02 4p, 2018-03-12 9a

     would repeat at 3pm on Feb 15, 4pm on Mar 2 and 9am on Mar 12.
 Note that there is no `@r` entry and that the datetimes from `@s` and from `@+` are combined.
 With an `@r` entry, on the other hand, only datetimes from the recurrence rule that fall on or after the `@s` entry are used.
+This replaces and simplifies the old `@r l`, list only, repetition frequency.

 - The *relevant datetime* of an item (used, e.g., in index view):
     - Non-repeating events and non-repeating unfinished tasks: the datetime given in `@s`
     - Repeating events: the datetime of the first instance falling on or after today or, if none, the datetime of the last instance.
     - Repeating unfinished tasks with `@o r` or `@o k` (the default): the datetime given in `@s`.
 This datetime is automatically updated when an instance is completed to the due datetime of the next instance.
     - Repeating unfinished tasks with `@o s`: the datetime of the first instance falling during or after the current date.
     - Finished tasks: the datetime given in `@f`.
     - Actions: the datetime given in `@f`.
     - Someday entries, inbox enties, undated journal entries and undated, unfinished tasks: *None*
 - Display:
     - Naive dates are displayed without conversion and without a starting time.
     - Naive datetimes are displayed without conversion.